West Coast Dog-Friendly Travel Ideas

 It’s anything but a secret here in Northern California, but Carmel-by-the-Sea is the most dog-friendly town.
 At the beach for off-leash dogs, you’ll discover canines of all sizes and shapes romping on the shoreline.
 Afterward, take a walk into town, and you’ll find many places that welcome dogs, including quite a few outdoor restaurants.

-At the Mt.
-Whitney Trail, 13 miles west of Lone Pine, California, you’ll find the highest peak in the contiguous United States.
+At the Mount Whitney Trail, 13 miles west of Lone Pine, California, you’ll find the highest peak in the contiguous United States.
 Avid hikers can take this dog-friendly picturesque trail through three pristine lakes and two campgrounds for an endless adventure in the mountains.
 Note: Dogs are not allowed on the summit or the final 3 miles of trail.

 Only 100 miles north of San Francisco lies Mendocino County, and there you can head to Lake Mendocino for a dog-friendly relaxing walk along the lake.
 At the Mendocino Coast Botanical Gardens, people with leashed dogs can stroll through 47 acres of garden, and opposite the gardens, you’ll find a thriving ocean scene with many other dog-friendly inns.